-Costs vary among cities, but the current average in Ontario falls between $150 to over $300 per square foot.
+Costs vary among cities, the current average cost per square foot to build a house in Ontario falls between $150 to over $300.
 The overall average in Canada is typically between $117 to $190 per square foot.

 It's important to remember that average square footage costs do not determine the final construction price.
 These are just ballpark averages to help you estimate costs in advance.

 If you want more specialized, customized building services, expect your cost-per-square-footage to go up.
 For example, specialty stone carving, eco-friendly construction, solar panels, and other specialty elements may add to the cost.

 How do contractors arrive at these estimates?

 Let's start with square footage:

 Average Cost to Build a 1500 Sq Ft House

 The average square footage of a single-family home in Ontario falls between 1,500 and 1,600 square feet, averaging at around 1,520 sq ft.

 If the average cost to build a home in Ontario is $150 to $300 per square foot, a 1,500 sq ft house would cost between $225,000 to $450,000.
 However, you still have to consider other cost factors that may not be included in these averages.